CarnivalBen/light-ctrl/README.md

 A list of scenarios that determine whether or not a light should be on or off depending on the state of the sensors, for example, a security light should only come on when the dust til dawn sensor is active, and the pir sensor detects movement.

 All sensors listed under a rule need to be active for the light to illuminate, unless the sensors are listed in a sub list, in which case only one of the sub listed sensors need to be active.

+## Homebridge

+To use iOS homekit to control the lights, Homebridge also needs to be installed, along with the Homebridge Http Webhooks plugin.
+Example config for this is found in the /homebridge folder.